alkiranet/terraform-provider-alkira/docs/resources/policy_routing.md

 - `set_community` (String) Allows to add one or more community attributes to the existing communities on the route.
 Community attribute is specified in this format: `as-number:community-value`. as-number and community-value can be a value from `0` through `65535`.
 Example: `65512:20 65512:21`.
 - `set_extended_community` (String) Allows to add one or more extended community attributes to the existing extended communities on the route.
 Extended community attribute is specified in this format: `type:administrator:assigned-number`.
 Currently only type origin(soo) is supported.

+Read-Only:

+- `sequence_no` (Number) System assigned number for each rule starting with `1000`.
+It defines the order of the rules.